 The enabler approach to ICTs provides some gains from a gender perspective in that new technologies are seen as enabling women to better achieve various ends under the broad goal of 'bridging the digital divide'.
-For instance, through e-literacy and e-learning programmes, women and girls can secure better education; through information kiosks and portals, women can get regular and accurate information on health, agriculture, livelihoods and job opportunities; through e-governance and computerisation of public services, women can access their entitlements and avail of government schemes and programmes.
+For instance, through e-literacy and e-learning programmes, women and girls can secure better education; through information kiosks and portals, women can get regular and accurate information on health, agriculture, livelihoods and job opportunities; through e-governance and computerization of public services, women can access their entitlements and avail of government schemes and programmes.
 These benefits are real; yet, an enabler approach has limited potential for a gender equality agenda as it is overemphasises the possibilities made available through an externally-induced technological advancement, in terms of its ability to spur efficiency and innovation, without addressing broader and deeper structural issues.

-(The) big problem with 'the digital divide' framing is that it tends to connote 'digital solutions', i.e., computers and telecommunications, without engaging the important set of complementary resources and complex interventions to support social inclusion, of which informational technology applications may be enabling elements, but are certainly insufficient when simply added to the status quo mix of resources and relationships.
-(Rob Kling in Warshauer 2002, 5)
+"[The] big problem with 'the digital divide' framing is that it tends to connote 'digital solutions', i.e., computers and telecommunications, without engaging the important set of complementary resources and complex interventions to support social inclusion, of which informational technology applications may be enabling elements, but are certainly insufficient when simply added to the status quo mix of resources and relationships" (Rob Kling in Warshauer, 2002).

-By focusing on technology first and people next, it fails to account for social inclusion parameters that would allow individuals and communities to 'fully participate in society and control their own destinies' (Warshauer 2002, 5).
+By focusing on technology first and people next, it fails to account for social inclusion parameters that would allow individuals and communities to "fully participate in society and control their own destinies" (Warshauer, 2002).
 A 'technology as enabler' paradigm, by neglecting the socio-political context in which it is embedded, and specifically the roles and statuses that women hold in the productive, reproductive and community spheres within their contexts, provides a limited response to the needs and priorities of women.

-The systems approach as a starting point recognises the 'multiplier effect' that ICTs have on a 'wide range of socioeconomic activity', and argues for a strong public policy role in the provision of ICT infrastructure to ensure the inclusion of marginalised groups in order to create social transformation (Gurumurthy 2006, 4).
-From a gender standpoint, women's access to ICT infrastructure is necessary but not sufficient, as it is tantamount to assimilating women 'into a space that they cannot own and control on their terms and where gender relations mirror existing patterns of marginalisation, exploitation and oppression' (Gurumurthy 2006, 5).
-The information society offers both risks and opportunities, and Gurumurthy lays out three vantages from which women's rights must emerge - in challenging exploitative pornography, trafficking and other gender-based crimes on the Internet; in revitalising older rights such as the right to information and the right to education, using ICTs; and in taking advantage of new avenues for expression, communication, networking and institutional change, made possible through ICTs.
-The feminist agenda, therefore, needs to be two-fold: to change the perception of ICTs as a 'ghettoised area relevant only to those who are privileged enough to have technological access' to a broader arena informed by a women's rights-based framework that includes issues of violence against women; and, for the women's movement to grapple with technologies 'as a site of feminist political struggle' and to take control of the technologies it uses, which influence 'the decisions that direct their development' (Ramilo 2006, 70).
+The systems approach as a starting point recognises the "multiplier effect" that ICTs have on a "wide range of socio-economic activity" and argues for a strong public policy role in the provision of ICT infrastructure to ensure the inclusion of marginalised groups in order to create social transformation (Gurumurthy, 2006).
+From a gender standpoint, women's access to ICT infrastructure is necessary but not sufficient, as it is tantamount to assimilating women "into a space that they cannot own and control on their terms and where gender relations mirror existing patterns of marginalization, exploitation and oppression" (ibid.)
+The information society offers both risks and opportunities, and Gurumurthy lays out three vantages from which women's rights must emerge - in challenging exploitative pornography, trafficking and other gender-based crimes on the internet; in revitalizing older rights such as the right to information and education using ICTs; and in taking advantage of new avenues for expression, communication, networking and institutional change made possible through ICTs.
+The feminist agenda, therefore, needs to be dual-fold: to change the perception of ICTs as a "qhettoised area relevant only to those who are privileged enough to have technological access" to a broader arena informed by a women's rights-based framework that includes issues of violence against women; and, for the women's movement to grapple with technologies "as a site of feminist political struggle" and take control of the technologies they use, which influence "the decisions that direct their development."
+(Ramilo, 2006)